AndreiVoica/P10-MAP/installation/Nvidia Isaac Sim/README.md

 ROS 2 Humble is used only for Moveit2 assistant, since it is not available on Foxy.

 1. Install Docker following [this tutorial](https://docs.docker.com/engine/install/ubuntu/);
-2. Open a terminal and run '''docker pull ubuntu:jammy''';
+2. Open a terminal and run
+'''docker pull ubuntu:jammy'''
 3.